-Located on the 10th floor of Emory University Hospital Midtown, our head and neck program clinic was designed with the knowledge that patients do better when clinicians can interact and collaborate.
+Our head and neck program was designed with the knowledge that patients do better when clinicians can interact and collaborate.
 In our clinic, patients can stay in one space and have multiple providers come to them during a single appointment.

 The benefits of our multidisciplinary and highly experienced teams include:

 - Access to leading experts in the treatment of pediatric tumors of the head and neck who rank among the top experts in the world.

 - Weekly review of patient cases by a multidisciplinary team of specialists.

 - Coordinated scheduling for appointments among various specialties.

 - Availability of innovative treatment options through clinical trials in surgery, radiation and systemic therapy.

 - Access to support programs and groups for you and your caregivers.